11/6/2024

 speaker

 Yeah, we've been fairly consistent with the growth of our Salesforce.
 We're running in the 5% to 6% range.
-And that's about where our growth has been running up late.
-So we feel good about what we're doing there.
-And really no big changes from a comp standpoint.
+And that's, you know, about where our growth has been running of late.
+So we feel good about what we're doing there and really no big changes from a comp standpoint.
 Our people are commissioned salespeople, so they, to some degree, write their own paycheck.

 speaker

-OK, great.
+Okay, great.
 And then just in terms of on your independent case growth, obviously it picked up a little bit from July.
 It sounds like you exited the quarter on a high note.
 How did it play out throughout the quarter from a cadence perspective?
-And then are you seeing any surprising pockets of strength or weakness from a category standpoint just within your business?
+And then are you seeing any surprising pockets of strength or weakness from a category standpoint, just within your business?

 speaker

-Yeah, we're seeing a point to two point increase better than we ran in the first quarter so far.
-But I want to caution that the second physical quarter last year for us, we had .7% independent case growth.
-And December was 10.9%.
-A strong kind of party season.
-And the calendar fell very well as far as the amount of time between Thanksgiving and Christmas.
-So that said, each week actually has gotten better since we've gotten into the second quarter.
-So we're real confident, particularly confident about the back half of the year.
-And we're continuing to add people.
-We would like to get a little bit above that range we're at right now.
-That five to six and more and to the seven plus percent increase in salespeople.
-And we're determined to get there.
+Yeah, we're seeing, you know, a point to two point increase better than we ran in the first quarter so far.
+But I want to caution that the second fiscal quarter last year for us, we had 8.7% independent case growth.
+And December was 10.9%, a strong kind of party season. and the calendar fell very well as far as the amount of time between thanksgiving and christmas so that said um each week actually has gotten better since we've gotten into the second quarter so we're real confident and particularly confident about the back half of the year and we're continuing to add people we would like to get a little bit above that range we're at right now that five to six and more in to the seven plus percent increase in salespeople, and we're determined to get there.
 We just have to find the right people.

 speaker